-In general, Hindividual speakers shall will be allowed three minutes to address the Board on each agenda or nonagenda item, and Tthe Board shall will limit the total time for public input on each item to 20 minutes.
-However, in exceptional circumstances when necessary to ensure full opportunity for public input, With Board consent, the Board president may, with Board consent, increase or decrease adjust the amount of time allowed for public presentation input, depending on the topic and the number of persons wishing to be heard and/or the time allotted for each speaker.
+In general, individual speakers will be allowed three minutes to address the Board on each agenda or nonagenda item, and the Board will limit the total time for public input on each item to 20 minutes.
+However, in exceptional circumstances when necessary to ensure full opportunity for public input, the Board president may, with Board consent, adjust the amount of time allowed for public input and/or the time allotted for each speaker.
 Any such adjustment shall be done equitably so as to allow a diversity of viewpoints.
-The president may take a poll of speakers for or against a particular issue and may ask that additional persons speak only if they have something new to add.
 The president may also ask members of the public with the same viewpoint to select a few individuals to address the Board on behalf of that viewpoint.